pytorch/audio/README.md

 torchaudio.save('foo_save.wav', waveform, sample_rate)  # save tensor to file, as usual
 ```

+**Note**
-Unlike SoX, SoundFile does not currently support mp3.
+- SoundFile currently does not support mp3.
+- "soundfile" backend is not supported by TorchScript.

 API Reference
 -------------